skonfig/extra/type/__golang_from_vendor/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to install golang from archives provided by https://golang.org/dl/.
+This type allows you to install golang from archives provided by https://golang.org/dl/.

 See https://golang.org/dl/ for the list of supported versions, operating systems and architectures.